 Installing LAMMPS on Palmetto cluster

-In this example, we will demonstrate installing LAMMPS (version
+In this example, we will demonstrate installing LAMMPS to run with CPUs and GPUs (version

 After logging in, ask for an interactive session (with GPU):